Professional Employment Guidelines

 - The chemical professional must not use alcohol, tobacco products or any other drug, legal or illegal, in such a way as to endanger others or adversely affect professional performance in the workplace.

-- The chemical professional and the employer should strive to ensure that products and processes are safe and that potential hazards to human health or the environment, including air emissions, water efﬂuent, and discharges to land should be minimized, properly identiﬁed, and handled in such a way as to protect the environment.
+- The chemical professional and the employer should strive to ensure that products and processes are safe and that potential hazards to human health or the environment, including air emissions, water efﬂuent, and discharges to land should be minimized, properly identiﬁed, and handled in such a way as to protect the environment, and that alternative, less hazardous methods and processes are considered.
 Employers should conduct appropriate environmental studies to ensure the health and safety of their workers and the surrounding community.

 6) Performance Reviews, Advancement and Compensation